floydhub/floyd-docs/docs/guides/serving.md

 ```

 !!! important
-	Before serving your model through REST API, you need to create a [floyd_requirements.txt](../commands/run.md##floyd_requirementstxt) and add `flask` as a requirement in it.
+	Before serving your model, you need to create a [floyd_requirements.txt](../commands/run.md##floyd_requirementstxt) and add `flask` as a requirement in it.

 ## Example: Style Transfer Example

 We will use a pre-trained Neural Style Transfer model to demonstrate how model serving works on FloydHub.
-In the end you will be able to send any image to this API as a HTTPs request and it will be returned the style transfered image.
+In the end you will be able to send any image to this API as a HTTPs request and it will return the style transfered image.

 ### Setup